Boiga cynodon

 Boiga cynodon, commonly known as the dog-toothed cat snake, is a nocturnal species of rear-fanged colubrid snake endemic to Asia.

 Description

 It is a large snake, reaching more than 2 m in total length.
 The front teeth of the upper jaw and the lower jaw are strongly enlarged.
+The anterior palatine teeth are significantly enlarged, while the posterior chin shields are larger than the anterior ones.